bryceandy/press/README.md

 This [Laravel](https://laravel.com) package can be used to publish and update your blogs using markdown files.

-[x] Locate where your markdown files are (i.e local file directory, cloud)
+✅ Locate where your markdown files are (i.e local file directory, cloud)
-[x] Create or update these files
+✅ Create or update these files
-[x] Select custom fields for your posts
+✅ Select custom fields for your posts
-[x] Customize how any extra field can be parsed
+✅ Customize how any extra field can be parsed
-[x] Choose when to publish or update the posts by scheduling a command
+✅ Choose when to publish or update the posts by scheduling a command

 ## Requirements